-- To receive the Company's annual accounts for the financial year ended 31 December 2022 together with the directors' report, the directors' remuneration report and the auditors' report on those accounts. - To re-appoint RPG Crouch Chapman LLP as auditors of the Company to hold office until the conclusion of the next annual general meeting of the Company to be held in 2024 and to authorise the directors to fix their remuneration. - 3 To re-elect Damian Hopkins who, having been appointed since the Company's last annual general meeting, retires in accordance with article 77 of the articles of association of the Company and who, being eligible, offers herself for re-election as a director. - That, in substitution for any equivalent existing and unexercised authorities and powers, the directors of the Company be and they are hereby generally and unconditionally authorised for the purpose of section 551 of the Companies Act 2006 (the "Act") to exercise all or any of the powers of the Company to allot shares of the Company or to grant rights to subscribe for, or to convert any security into, shares of the Company up to an aggregate nominal value of £520,177 to such persons at such times and generally on such terms and conditions as the directors may determine (subject always to the articles of association of the Company), provided that this authority shall, unless previously renewed, varied or revoked by the Company in general meeting, expire at the conclusion of the next annual general meeting of the Company to be held in 2024 or, if earlier, 12 August 2024, save that the directors of the Company may, before the expiry of such period, make an offer or agreement which would or might require such securities to be allotted after the expiry of such period and the directors of the Company may allot such securities in pursuance of such offer or agreement as if the authority conferred hereby had not expired.
+- 1. To receive the Company's annual accounts for the financial year ended 31 December 2023 together with the directors' report, the directors' remuneration report and the auditors' report on those accounts. - 2.
+To re-appoint RPG Crouch Chapman LLP as auditors of the Company to hold office until the conclusion of the next annual general meeting of the Company to be held in 2025 and to authorise the directors to fix their remuneration. - 3.
+To re-elect Sandra Ribeiro as a director. - 4.
+To re-elect Michael Jackson as a director. - 5.
+To re-elect Justin King as a director. - 6.
+To re-elect Lee Williams as a director. - 7.
+To re-elect Ian Hayes as a director. - 8.
+To re-elect Mahmood Ali Athar as a director. - 9.
+To re-elect Robert Frosell as a director. - 10.
+That, in substitution for any equivalent existing and unexercised authorities and powers, the directors of the Company be and they are hereby generally and unconditionally authorised for the purpose of section 551 of the Companies Act 2006 (the "Act") to exercise all or any of the powers of the Company to allot shares of the Company or to grant rights to subscribe for, or to convert any security into, shares of the Company up to an aggregate nominal value of £520,177 to such persons at such times and generally on such terms and conditions as the directors may determine (subject always to the articles of association of the Company), provided that this authority shall, unless previously renewed, varied or revoked by the Company in general meeting, expire at the conclusion of the next annual general meeting of the Company to be held in 2025 or, if earlier, 14 September 2025, save that the directors of the Company may, before the expiry of such period, make an offer or agreement which would or might require such securities to be allotted after the expiry of such period and the directors of the Company may allot such securities in pursuance of such offer or agreement as if the authority conferred hereby had not expired.